aleccool213/blog/src/pages/2017-12-21-mac-stack/index.md

 ### Overview

 Apple has been doing a shit job when it comes to facilitating a good ecosystem within their own Mac App Store.
-A worth competitor has risen in Setapp.
+A worthy competitor has risen in Setapp.

 One of the problems which come up when looking for quality MacOS apps is that they're hard to find and when you find them, they aren't free.
 As much as I support users paying for apps, making a choice over which ones are worth your money is difficult.
 That's where Setapp comes in, a curated list of apps which you have access to for a small sub fee ($10) each month.